nikbels/gettingandcleaningdata/README.md

 Descriptive names for the variables in the dataset.
-Apart from the variables subject and activity_label, We see that the relevant ones are: tBodyAcc, tGravityAcc, tBodyJerkAcc, tBodyGyro, tBodyGyroJerk, tGravityAccMag.
+Apart from the variables subject and activity_label, We see that the relevant ones are: tBodyAcc, tGravityAcc, tBodyJerkAcc, tBodyGyro, tBodyGyroJerk, tGravityAccMag, etc.
+Additionally, the above variables are present in frequency domain too.
 README and the file "features_info.txt" was used to understand the meanings and the names are given accordingly.

 Step 5.